 Key trends shaping the salon industry

-The salon industry is going through transformation driven by changing consumer behaviors and technological advancements.
+Changing consumer behaviors and technological advancements are driving some shifts in the salon industry.
 Rochelle Peetoom, CEO of Rob Peetoom Salons, highlights the growing emphasis on customer experience.
 “We call this our customer journey,” she says, “which is one of the main topics that we are focusing on in our company.”

 Jereme Bokitch, founder of Hedkandi Salon, notes the shift in appointment management, where clients are booking appointments further apart and occasionally canceling at the last minute.
 “We need to make sure that we're nurturing those guests in between every single one of the visits that they have with us,” he says.